 'Right of occupation' relates to the terms in the articles of association of the company.
 It has no connection to housing qualifications or residency.
 If the articles confer a 'right of occupation' then land transaction tax is due, whether or not actual occupation takes place.

 Transfer of ownership charges

-LTT is calculated on the market value of the shares purchased.
+LTT is calculated on the greater of the consideration paid or the gross value of the land for the shares purchased.
 The rate of duty varies depending on the value of the transaction and whether or not you are a first-time buyer.

 Security interest charges

-This charge will apply if you take out a security interest agreement (ie a secured loan) in respect of the shares in the company.
+This charge will apply if you take out a security interest agreement (for example, a secured loan) in respect of the shares in the company.
 There is a reduced rate for 'lower value' residential properties.

 Calculating the charge

-To pay the tax due on the transfer of shares or on the creation of a security interest you will need to fill out the required form.
-The forms can be downloaded and information about completing them can be found on the 'Completing land transaction tax forms' page.
+To pay the tax due on the transfer of shares or on the creation of a security interest you'll need to fill out the online form.
+The information about completing the form can be found on

 Paying land transaction tax